senakasjp/CLI-Video-Editor/README.md

 # Video Editing Pipeline (LUT + Assembly)

-This folder contains a two‑step Bash workflow for preparing clips and assembling a 4K cinematic edit.
+This folder contains a two-step Bash workflow for preparing clips and assembling a 4K cinematic edit.
 Run the LUT pass first, then the editor/assembler.

 ## Scripts